RobIsaTeam/courses/_course_3_threejs/7-data_driven_animation.md

   })
 ```

-And since we can barely see what's going on, let's change our camera's field of view form 80 to 20.

 > ### Challenge: Meaningful colours
 >
-> 1. Suppose we also want to update the colour, making spheres lighter when they get larger.
+> Suppose we also want to update the colour, making spheres lighter when they get larger.
 Write the bit of code that allows you to do this.
 You will need to first get the initial colour, pass it on within the brainregions array, and then update it during the update phase.
 >
 > Hints:
 >